 However, when we add the attribute and hit Save, there’s an error message in the file:

-In CA PPM 14.2, when we display the Allocation column on the Team Details page of a project, the field can be made editable.
+In Clarity PPM 14.2, when we display the Allocation column on the Team Details page of a project, the field can be made editable.
 However, when we change the value and save, it returns to the old value and does nothing to existing/remaining Allocations.

 Maybe we’re mistaken, but didn’t 13.X spread the new hours evenly across the project, after we changed the allocation?